 determining eligibility for Child Care Services;

-the billing and provider payment process related to child care subsidies; and
+processing billing and provider payments related to child care subsidies; and

-the funding of quality improvement activities.
+funding quality improvement activities.

-Child care desert—An area described in the Texas Labor Code §302.0461 in which the number of children under age six with working parents is at least three times greater than the capacity of licensed child care providers in the area, based on data published annually by TWC.
+Child care desert—An area described in the Texas Labor Code, §302.0461, in which the number of children under age six with working parents is at least three times greater than the capacity of licensed child care providers in the area, based on data published annually by TWC

-Child Care Regulation (CCR)—A Texas Health and Human Services Commission (HHSC) Division responsible for protecting the health, safety, and well-being of children who attend or reside in regulated child care facilities and homes.
+Child Care Regulation (CCR)—A Texas Health and Human Services Commission (HHSC) division responsible for protecting the health, safety, and well-being of children who attend or reside in regulated child care facilities and homes

-Child Care Services (CCS)—TWC-funded child care subsidies and quality improvement activities.
+Child Care Services (CCS)—TWC-funded child care subsidies and quality improvement activities

-Child care subsidies or scholarships—TWC-funded payments to an eligible child care provider for the direct care of an eligible child.
+Child care subsidies or scholarships—TWC-funded payments to an eligible child care provider for the direct care of an eligible child

-Note: As stated in , Boards must use the term “child care scholarships” in public outreach, provider outreach, educational materials, and public-facing website information.
-The term “child care subsidies” is used throughout the Child Care Services Guide to align with the language in Chapter 809.F’’
+Note: As stated in B-103, Boards must use the term “child care scholarships” in public outreach, provider outreach, educational materials, and public-facing website information.
+The term “child care subsidies” is used throughout the Child Care Services Guide to align with the language in Chapter 809.

+Child care worker—For purposes of the waiting list priority described in §809.43, and pursuant to Texas Labor Code §302.0064, a child care worker is an individual employed by and working in a child care facility licensed under Texas Human Resources Code, Chapter 42, for a minimum of 25 hours per week.
+The term does not include the owner or director of a child care facility unless the owner’s or director’s child is served in a program other than the one directly supervised by the owner or director.

-Child experiencing homelessness—Children who are homeless, as defined in the McKinney-Vento Act (42 United States Code 11434a; Public Law 100-77, as amended by Public Law 107-110, Subtitle B, §725), are “individuals who lack a fixed, regular, and adequate nighttime residence.”
+Child experiencing homelessness—Children who are homeless, as defined in the McKinney-Vento Act (42 U.S.C. §11434a; Public Law 100-77, as amended by Public Law 107-110, Subtitle B, §725), are “individuals who lack a fixed, regular, and adequate nighttime residence.”

 Child with disabilities—A child who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such an impairment.
 Major life activities include, but are not limited to, caring for oneself; performing manual tasks; walking; hearing; seeing, speaking, or breathing; learning; and working.

-Texas Workforce Commission’s Three-Member Commission (Commission)—The body of governance of TWC comprising three members appointed by the governor, as established under .
+Texas Workforce Commission’s Three-Member Commission (Commission)—The governing body of TWC composed of three members appointed by the governor, as established under Texas Labor Code §301.002.
 Members of the Commission include one representative for labor, one representative for employers, and one representative for the public.

-Days—References calendar days unless specified otherwise.
+Days—Refers to calendar days unless specified otherwise

 Educational program—A program that leads to one of the following: